miiforlong/minecraft-server-UI/README.md

 # minecraft-server-UI

+How to set up :

-a web user interface for your Minecraft java server
+- put all the files in a folder in your server
+- run app.py
+- go the the web interface it indicates you